 How To Use Your Gecko Heat Press

-Once you have unboxed your press, unclamped it, and had a burn-off (as above), here are some general instructions:
+Once you have un-boxed and un-clamped your press, here are some general instructions:

 - Set the temperature and time for your specific job.
 The supplier of your transfer will specify these details.
 The usual temperature is around 330°F at a time of 10-15 seconds.